Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 ## Security Dilution

-Consensus systems compete for security,<br>and they have reason to attack each other.
+Consensus systems compete for security,<br/>and they have reason to attack each other.

-Emergence of obscure/niche "Proof of X" algorithms<br>to shelter from attack only goes so far.
+Emergence of obscure/niche "Proof of X" algorithms<br/>to shelter from attack only goes so far.

 ---v

 ## ⚔ Blockchain Wars

-Systems with high security have the<br>incentive to attack systems with low security<br>whom they perceive as competitors.
+Systems with high security have the<br/>incentive to attack systems with low security<br/>whom they perceive as competitors.

 > For fun and profit.